Updated: Aug 6

 Trust your gut when on a first date, if something seems off find an exit.
 Don’t put yourself in a situation where you may be alone with someone who could hurt you.

 Never leave your drink alone or not in your sight if you are meeting in a bar.

 If you decide to go somewhere else with them, get the address and phone number of where you are going and give it to a friend, or even the bartender.

 Even if you are only meeting for a quick hookup, meet in public first.
 Don’t EVER meet someone initially in a hotel room.
 There is no telling what will be behind that door.

 Be clear and concise with your words and wishes.
 Remember that no means no.

-Dating can be scary, but it can also be a lot of fun.
+Dating a trans woman can be scary, but it can also be a lot of fun.
 If you are smart about it, you will get the opportunity to have a lot of fun and meet some great people.
 Eventually, you may even find The One.
 Don’t give up, it can take time!
 Be confident in yourself, stand up for yourself, and be safe!

 If you end up being a victim of violence, there are places to go for help: